robinskennethj-pixel/Original-Oak-Carpentry/API_INTEGRATIONS_SUMMARY.md

 **🚀 Ready for Production Deployment!**

 All API integrations are implemented, tested, and documented.
-The website is ready to provide a premium online experience for Ogun Carpentry customers while streamlining business operations and providing valuable insights for growth.\n\n**Next Step**: Configure the API keys and deploy to production! 🎯**
+The website is ready to provide a premium online experience for Original Oak Carpentry customers while streamlining business operations and providing valuable insights for growth.\n\n**Next Step**: Configure the API keys and deploy to production! 🎯**